Cristopher Moore: h-index, Total Citations, and Citation Map

 About Cristopher Moore's research

-Citations of Cristopher Moore's research come primarily from United States, Netherlands and India, reflecting international research impact across 5+ countries.
+Citations of Cristopher Moore's research come primarily from United States, China and United Kingdom, reflecting international research impact across 5+ countries.
 The interactive citation map above shows the full geographic distribution of the institutions citing this work.